brettwooldridge/HikariCP/README.md

 :watch:``idleTimeout``<br/>
 This property controls the maximum amount of time (in milliseconds) that a connection is allowed to sit idle in the pool.
-Whether a connection is retired as idle or not is subject to a maximum variation of +30 seconds, and average variation of +15 seconds.
+Whether a connection is retired as idle or not is subject to a maximum variation of +30 seconds (see ``com.zaxxer.hikari.housekeeping.periodMs`` system property), and average variation of +15 seconds.
 A connection will never be retired as idle *before* this timeout.
 A value of 0 means that idle connections are never removed from the pool.  *Default: 600000 (10 minutes)*